Tegu2.JPG

 3D MODELS

-To download a model, please fill out this request form.
+To access our 3D models, please visit here.
 Our general policy is to make our 3D models open access for non-profit scientific, educational, and artistic use, including downloads.
+We have listed some models below - this site is under construction, and the full list of models can be found at the link above.

 If you or your organization is interested in using our models for commercial use, please contact our Director, Duncan Irschick at duncan@umass.edu, who will then consult with the Tech Transfer officer at the University of Massachusetts.
 As we work with many partner organizations, we typically would only consider commercial use if the partner also agreed to this form of usage.